Cruelty on the Internet

 The Internet is rife with Web sites and Web pages depicting cruelty to animals.
 Some sources are educational, depicting the cruel behind-the-scenes reality of industries that thrive on animal exploitation and abuse.
 Other sources are merely depicting cruelty for shock value.
 Often, these sites will also carry videos and images that are gory and/or pornographic in nature.
 These Web sites are counting on you to be upset by what you see, inadvertently bringing them more traffic—and consequently more advertising dollars—with your complaints to friends, family, and coworkers.
 The site owners thrive on your angry messages, often posting them for their sympathetic audiences to enjoy.

-Social-networking sites like Myspace and media-sharing sites like Youtube allow users to create their own Web pages (in the case of Myspace) and to post blogs, photos, videos, and music.
+Social-networking sites like Facebook and media-sharing sites like Youtube allow users to create their own Web pages (in the case of Facebook) and to post blogs, photos, videos, and music.
 Some people abuse this service by posting videos depicting crimes against animals.
 Many abusers have been brought to justice after flaunting these crimes online.
 With your help, we will continue to put these abusers behind bars.

 Cleaning Up the Internet

-Regarding sites like Myspace and Youtube, please immediately bring any offensive videos to PETA’s attention by e-mailing us at Info@peta.org.
+Regarding sites like Facebook and Youtube, please immediately bring any offensive videos to PETA’s attention by e-mailing us at [email protected].
 We require a direct link to the video and to the poster’s Web page.
 Do not post angry comments, and do not complain to the social-networking or video-sharing site about the video, as it might remove the video before PETA has the opportunity to investigate.
 As a precaution, please download the video and save the Web page/user profile so that PETA can be sure to view both.
-After our investigation, we will petition the site to remove the video and delete the user’s account.

 In cases involving commercial gore- and pornography-based Web sites carrying videos of animal abuse for shock purposes, your response will be different.
 Find the contact address for the Web site, and identify the Web site’s Internet Service Provider (ISP).
 DNSstuff.com can help you do both: